Kris Bryant Player Props: Rockies vs. Brewers

 Kris Bryant At The Plate

-- Among qualified hitters in MLB, he ranks 33rd in batting average, 55th in on-base percentage, and 88th in slugging.
+- Among qualified hitters in baseball, he ranks 28th in batting average, 41st in on-base percentage, and 83rd in slugging.

+- Bryant has reached base via a hit in 21 games this season (of 27 played), and had multiple hits in eight of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.